 Blue Hour at Vigan’s Heritage Village

-Because we’re always been visiting Vigan I tried to take a photo of the heritage village in a different style.
-So I decided to do it during blue hour – that is, when the skies are deep blue, before the sun appears.
-The night before I researched on the time of the sunrise (with the help of Google, of course).
+We’ve been visiting Vigan many times, but this time we tried to capture the famous village in a different style.
+So we decided to do it during the blue hour – that is when the skies are deep blue before the sun appears.
+The night before, we researched on the time of the sunrise (with the help of Google, of course).

 As I woke up, 30 minutes before sunrise, we hurriedly went by scooter to Calle Crisologo.
 We arrived just in time because the blue hour is fast approaching so we immediately set up.
 It’s delighting to take photos because it’s the time that it has still no people.
 And the old houses are adding to the nostalgic effect that you are like being transported back to the Spanish era.